 - Prepare the Crispy Breadcrumbs: While the macaroni is pressure cooking, heat a skillet over medium heat.
 Add 1 tablespoon (15 g) of unsalted butter, 1 tablespoon (15 ml) of olive oil, and ½ cup (31 g) of panko breadcrumbs to the skillet.
 Toast the breadcrumbs until golden brown.
 Taste and add kosher salt for seasoning.

 - Mix Wet Ingredients: In a medium mixing bowl, beat 2 large eggs and mix in 1 tsp (2 g) ground mustard, 1 tsp (5 ml) Sriracha, and 12 ounces (355 ml) evaporated milk.
 Mix well.

 - Make the Mac & Cheese: Keep heat on low or medium low (Instant Pot: use the keep warm function).
+Give it a quick stir and see if there is excessive liquid in the pot.
+Drain if necessary.
 Place 4 tablespoons (60 g) of unsalted butter into the pressure cooked macaroni.
 Mix well with a silicone spatula and let the butter melt.